 U.S. Target: 103.4 deaths per 100,000 population

 Other ObjectivesUtah's 42 Community Health Indicators[[br]]

 CSTE Chronic Disease Indicators

-EPICC aims to reduce the incidence of diabetes, heart disease, and stroke by targeting risk factors including reducing obesity, increasing physical activity and nutritious food consumption, and improving diabetes and hypertension control.
+The EPICC Program aims to reduce the incidence of diabetes, heart disease, and stroke by targeting risk factors including reducing obesity, increasing physical activity and nutritious food consumption, and improving diabetes and hypertension control.

-The program is organized around four domains:

 The primary program strategies include:

 *Increasing healthy nutrition and physical activity environments in K-12 schools

 *Increasing healthy nutrition and physical activity environments in early care and education (childcare/preschool)